sklppr/memstore/README.md

 *A simple in-memory data store.*

 MemStore is a simple in-memory data store that supports complex search queries.
 It’s not in any way supposed to be a database.
 However, it can be used instead of database in small applications or prototypes.

+The philosophy behind MemStore is that pure Ruby already gives you several advanced features like complex query logic for finding/counting/deleting items, set operations, map/reduce operations, lazy enumeration and serialization.

+MemStore provides a thin layer of abstraction to make these things easier to use and lots of examples of how common use cases can be realized.

-**Important: Ruby 2.1 is required.**
+**Ruby 2.1+ is required.**

 ## Basics